Force over Distance: Chapter 41

 Tap when you can stand.

 Young watched the Nakai behind the monitors.
-They had their hands near their weapons and a nice, clear shot across the open floor.
-He and Scott would be easy targets, slowed by the aftereffects of the darts and the blood loss.
+They had their hands near their weapons and a clear shot across the open floor.
+He and Scott would be easy targets, slowed by the effects of the darts and the blood loss.
 He’d have to get them to approach without alarming them.

 Probably, it’d be as easy as revealing he’d regained consciousness.